CSbyGB/pentips/flipperZero/flipper.md

 1. In the menu go to Infrared
 2. Click on learn new remote
-3. Point the remote at the IR port and push the button
+3. Point the remote at the IR port and push the button you wish to clone (every button will be saved separately)

 Now you can use your flipper as a remote.
 Pretty cool.